s13rw81/equestrian-club-management-system/api_specs/horses_buy_sell_rent_api.md

    added the `user` or to return listings added by others.
 2. If the query parameter `own_listing=true` return the listings of the user.
    Otherwise, return the listing of others.
+3. While returning the listing of others make sure to exclude items that were created by the user himself.
-3. Query the `horse_selling_service` collection.
+5. Query the `horse_selling_service` collection.
 Use `mongodb aggregate pipeline` and `lookup` to join the collection with the `horses` collection.
 Return the data to the user.

 **Notes**:

 - As of now, only `USER` will use this route.
-So, don't worry about 'CLUB' too much.
+So, don't worry about `CLUB` too much.

 #### Exception Handling: